 The American Lung Association offers many helpful resources, and a person may find information on financial assistance programs and local support groups.

-A lung cancer diagnosis can be life-changing, and the costs can grow quickly.
-Medicare parts A and B help pay medically necessary expenses related to a person’s diagnosis, treatment, and care.
+Medicare Parts A and B help pay medically necessary expenses related to a lung cancer diagnosis, treatment, and care.

 An LDCT test can be done yearly to screen for lung cancer.
 There is no charge to those who are eligible.